 - They shall be portable. - They shall be controlled by the performing company and be independent of the site's lighting system. - They shall be hand-held or safely mounted from the floor on either a static light stand that does not exceed 8' in height or on any part of a unit set element. - Light stands shall not serve as scenic elements. (i.e. trees, windmills, etc.) - They may be used downstage of the house curtain/proscenium line but must be hand-held, placed on the floor or on a light stand that does not exceed 4' in height.
-They may be masked with small boxes or other properties. (i.e. made to look like footlights, placed in or on standard properties, etc.) - Automated, motorized, Intelligent lighting instruments which have the ability to pan/tilt with the use of motors are not permissible. - Gobos, pattern changers and gel changers, without limit, may be used with these instruments to project static images.
-The use of these images shall be in compliance with copyright law. - EXCEPTION: Animated gobos that produce or represent lightning, fire, rain, snow flakes or other weather or elemental effects are permissible. - Motorized mirror balls may be used on a light tree or suspended from unit set elements.
-The lighting fixture used to illuminate it will count towards the six allowed.

-Conventional lighting instruments shall not exceed 1000 watts each.
+They may be masked with small boxes or other properties. (i.e. made to look like footlights, placed in or on standard properties, etc.) - Conventional lighting instruments shall not exceed 1000 watts each.